 How and when should I use wildflower & grass seed mixes?

 Weed control is critical to the successful development of wild flower meadows.
 Deep ploughing, to a depth of 15 to 20 cm, will help bury vegetation and bring less fertile soil to the surface.
-The ‘stale seed bed’ technique is effective and involves allowing weed seedlings to germinate for some 4 to 6 weeks after seed bed cultivation and then either weeding by hand or by using a systemic herbicide to kill the young weeds.
-The more often the treatment can be repeated, the fewer residual problems experienced with weeds.
-Please note, however, that recent research has shown that some herbicides can have a detrimental effect on wildlife and on the health of the person carrying out the spraying, so you may decide to avoid the use of chemicals, even though you would not be repeating this treatment in the future.
+The ‘stale seed bed’ technique is effective and involves allowing weed seedlings to germinate for some 4 to 6 weeks after seed bed cultivation and then using Glyphosate to kill the young weeds.
+The more often the treatment can be repeated the less residual problems experienced with weeds.
 Soil cultivation normally comprises ploughing and secondary cultivation to create a firm fine tilth using harrows, discs, tined cultivators, rotavator or, on a small scale, a rake.

 What seed and Seed rate should I use?